 Coating on Stud Bolts and Nuts

 Sometimes Bolting components are coated with different coating materials to improve its corrosion resistance.
-This will reduce maintenance cost.
+This will reduce maintenance costs.
 Common coatings are

 - Chrome Plating